shubhamkar-suryawanshi/Namaste-React/Notes/06 - Exploring the world.md

 - where to call api?
 Inside component -> everytime it will rerender for every small state change(every key press if we have input), so No.

-- What we want? -> As im when the page loads, call the api and fill the data
+- What we want? -> As in when the page loads, call the api and fill the data

 - 2 ways
     1. page load -> API (300ms) -> render page (in 500ms) => normal JS way